 This program utilizes the latest advances in ventilator management.
 The highly specialized, advanced support systems offered include, but are not limited to:

 - High-Frequency Oscillatory Ventilation

-The Center for Fetal and Neonatal Medicine houses one of California’s largest Extracorporeal Membrane Oxygenation (ECMO) programs.
+The Fetal and Neonatal Institute houses one of California’s largest Extracorporeal Membrane Oxygenation (ECMO) programs.
 More than 1,000 children have received life-saving ECMO care at Children's Hospital Los Angeles.
-The Center is the recipient of the Extracorporeal Life Support Organization (ESLO) Award for Excellence in life support, exceeding all of the requirements for receiving the award.
+The Institute is the recipient of the Extracorporeal Life Support Organization (ESLO) Award for Excellence in life support, exceeding all of the requirements for receiving the award.

 This heart-lung bypass system takes over circulatory and respiratory functions in infants whose systems fail due to underlying acquired or congenital conditions.
 ECMO, considered a “last resort” treatment, improves the chances for survival, in many cases up to 80 percent.
 It is important to remember that only neonates with a gestational age of greater than 34 weeks are eligible for ECMO, due to the increased risk of complications in the less mature patient population.